soukron/ocp4-abi-vsphere-ansible/README.md

 # Deploy OCP4 using ABI in vSphere
-I've been engaged lately in different Red Hat OpenShift 4 deployments using Agent Based Installer (ABI) deployments in vSphere and created this set of playbooks to make some tasks easier.
+I've been engaged lastly in different Red Hat OpenShift 4 deployments using Agent Based Installer (ABI) deployments in vSphere and created this set of playbooks to make some tasks easier.